The Udderly DIVINE BOVINES

 I’m an addict and I need your help.
 There, I’ve said it.
 My secret is no longer a secret.

-Pretty soon it didn’t matter how I got it.
-Once I followed the neighbor’s cows as they climbed the steepest mountain just for a few bites.
-I even broke into a barbed wire exclosure when I saw the most beautiful crop of green you could imagine.
-I’ve been known to throw all caution to the wind just for a nibble.
-I’ve even broken down fences ‘cause it’s true – the grass is always greener on the other side.
+I've been known to throw all caution to the wind for just for a nibble.
+I've even broken down fences 'cause it's true - the grass is always greener on the other side.

-The more I have, the more I want.
-I haven’t noticed any major health problems, but I’m sure it’s not without consequences.
 I do find myself not caring about my appearance.
-For example, I’m getting fatter and fatter.
+For example, I'm getting fatter and fatter.
 Nothing seems to matter except grazing.

-Last spring when the bull didn’t glance my way, I found solace in some tender shoots down by the creek.
-Sometimes when my tummy is so darned full, I actually have adopted the bulimic habit of burping it back up so I can eat it again.
+Last spring when the bulls didn't glance my way, I found solace in some tender shoots down by the creek.
+Sometimes when my tummy is so darned full,

 When my supply runs out, I wait like an unemployed auto worker for the handout each day.
 I have no pride left.

-And I have a dealer – I meet him down at the feedground and he drops it off the wagon as he drives by.
-I’m not even sure how much it’s costing me, but I don’t care.
-I know he’ll be around to collect some day.
+And I have a dealer - I meet him down at the feedground and he drops it off the wagon as he drives by.
+I'm not even sure how much it's costing me, but I don't care.

-For the past several years he’s taken my offspring, but despite the loss of my calf and the painful adjustment of not being nursed, I cownsole myself by eating more grass!
+I know he'll be around to collect some day.For the past several years he's taken my offspring, but despite the loss of my calf and the painful adjustment of not being nursed,

-And it doesn’t stop there - I’ve led several of my heifer calves into this life – teaching them how to search for the best patches.
-I’m sure my offspring suffered from fetal grass syndrome: born into a life of grass addiction.
-How bad is that?
+I cownsole myself by eating more grass!
+And it doesn't stop there - I've led several of my heifer calves into this life - teaching them how to search for the best patches.

-Cow Wabby, I’m desperate.
+Cow Wabby, I'm desperate!
 Please help me get off my grass and kick this habit.

 Signed,

-Yeah, you – You have to be the dumbest cow I’ve ever heard from.
-I’m going to give you an answer, but I’ll bet my greasy green rump that you don’t lift your hungry head up long enough to read it.
+but I'll bet my greasy green rump that you don't lift your hungry head up long enough to read it.

-You started on grass as a young calf and now, after years and years of pluckin’ the pastures, you ask for help?
-Your conscience suddenly kick in or what?
-You been reading them self-help billboards on the road out by the pasture again, ain’t ya, Crackers?
+You started on grass as a young calf and now, after years and years of pluckin' the pastures, you ask for help?

-Here’s the facts: Montana grass is some of the most highly prized grass in the country.
-There’s no getting off it once you’ve tried it.
-You could get on NutriLix, Loomix, Crystalix, or other supplements, but they’re just crutches.
-You could try cowncelling, but while it might help plump up your self-esteem, when the day is done, you’re gonna be a groping for more green grass.
+Here's the facts: Montana grass is some of the most highly prized grass in the country.
+There's no getting off it once you've tried it.

-You’re hooked on that Green God and you may as well plan on Bowing before that Organic Altar the rest of your natural days.
-My advice to you, Goggle Eyes, is to accept yourself and adjust to the fact that you’re gonna be grazing on green forever.
+You're hooked on that Green God and you may as well plan on Bowing Before that Organic Altar the rest of your natural days.

-Relax and Waller in your Wellness, Whiney Poo, until you’re tits up and cowmposted for the greater good of generations of green gluttons.
+Relax and Waller in your Wellness, Whiney-Poo, until you're tits up and cowmposted for the greater good of generations of green gluttons.

-Now excuse me – I have a lunch date with a bale processor – DON’T INTERRUPT ME AGAIN.
+Now excuse me - I have a lunch date with a bale processor - DON'T INTERRUPT ME AGAIN

 Signed,

-You Don’t Want to Make Me Cow Wabby
+You Don't Want To Make Me CowWabby

 #4: Dear Cow Wabby: I'm a Beauty and he's a Beast!